The UAE and Malaysia... a solid partnership and fruitful cooperation in all fields

 Economy

 The UAE is working to strengthen its relations with countries with growing economies that have become an influential part of the international economy, and Malaysia is at the forefront of these countries.
-The UAE represents Malaysia’s largest trading partner in the Middle East and West Asia region, and non-oil trade between the two countries in 2021 recorded about $4.3 billion, a growth of 20 percent compared to 2020, during which it amounted to $3.5 billion.
+The UAE represents Malaysia’s largest trading partner in the Middle East and West Asia, and non-oil trade between the two countries in 2021 amounted to about $4.3 billion, a growth of 20 percent compared to $3.5 billion in 2020.

 military cooperation